Physical measures for mostly sectional expanding flows: Introduction and statement of results

-\begin{conjecture} A partially hyperbolic attracting set $\Lambda=\Lambda_G(U)$ of a $C^2$ vector field $G$ satisfying~\eqref{eq:assecexp} on a positive volume subset $\Omega\subset U$ admits an ergodic physical/SRB measure. \end{conjecture}
+\begin{conjecture} In the same setting of Theorem~\ref{mthm:equivalence}, either the (wNUSE) condition~\eqref{eq:wNUE}, or the (wMASE) condition~\eqref{eq:wMASE1} is enough to obtain the same conclusion on existence and finiteness of physical/SRB measures, without assuming the slow recurrence $(SR)$ condition. \end{conjecture}

+As for the number of distinct ergodic physical/SRB measures supported in the attracting set, motivated by the recent result~\cite{araujo23} we propose the following.

+\begin{conjecture} In the setting of the main results, the number $s$ of ergodic physical/SRB measures supported in the attracting set satisfies $s\le 2\cdot s_L$, where $s_L$ is the number of generalized Lorenz-like equilibria contained in $\Lambda$. \end{conjecture}

 The natural path after obtaining a physical/SRB measure is to study its statistical properties.
-Based on what has already been achieved for singular-hyperbolic attracting sets \cite{AMV15,ArMel16,ArMel18,ArTri21}; for sectional-hyperbolic attracting sets~\cite{MetzMor15,araujo_2021}; and for contracting Lorenz attractors \cite{mtz00}, we propose the following.
+Motivated by what has already been achieved for singular-hyperbolic attracting sets \cite{ArMel16,ArMel18,AMV15,ArTri21}; for sectional-hyperbolic attracting sets~\cite{araujo_2021}; for contracting Lorenz attractors \cite{mtz00}; and also in the discrete time case \cite{Alves2020b,alves-luzzatto-pinheiro2005,AlPi10,Pinho2011}, we propose the following.

-\begin{conjecture} An ergodic physical/SRB measure supported on a partial hyperbolic attracting set $\Lambda_G(U)$ for a $C^2$ vector field $G$ \begin{itemize} \item satisfies exponential mixing with respect to smooth observables modulo an arbitrary small perturbation of the norm of $G$; \item both the flow $\phi_t$ of $G$ and its time-$1$ map $f=\phi_1$ satisfy the Central Limit Theorem, the Law of the Iterated Logarithm and thye Almost Sure Invariance Principle (for a comprehensive list, see e.g. \cite{PhilippStout75}). \end{itemize} Moreover, the physical/SRB measures supported on $\Lambda$ are statistically stable and also stochastically stable. \end{conjecture}
+\begin{conjecture} Given a non-uniformly sectional expanding partial hyperbolic attracting set $\Lambda_G(U)$ with hyperbolic singularities for a $C^2$ vector field $G$, then \begin{itemize} \item modulo an arbitrary small perturbation of the norm of $G$, the field is topologically equivalent to a $C^2$ nearby vector field so that each ergodic physical/SRB is exponential mixing with respect to smooth observables; and \item both the flow $\phi_t$ of $G$ and its time-$1$ map $f=\phi_1$ satisfy the Central Limit Theorem, the Law of the Iterated Logarithm and the Almost Sure Invariance Principle (for a comprehensive list, see e.g~\cite{PhilippStout75}) with respect to $\mu$. \end{itemize} Moreover, motivated by~\cite{araJSP21,mtz00}, the physical/SRB measures supported on $\Lambda$ should be statistically stable and also stochastically stable. \end{conjecture}